jvkersch/pyconcorde/README.md

 First, check if your platform provides packages for Concorde/QSOpt.

 * **Linux/Mac OS**: You need to build Concorde from source, and download a packaged version of QSOpt.
-PyTSP comes with a [shell script](tools/build_concorde.sh) to build Concorde with the appropriate flags to automate this.
+PyConcorde comes with a [shell script](tools/build_concorde.sh) to build Concorde with the appropriate flags to automate this.

  **Note:** you must compile Concorde with position-independent symbols (the `-fPIC` flag in gcc) and download the PIC-enabled version of QSOpt.

-* **Windows:** I haven't tried using PyTSP on Windows yet.
+* **Windows:** I haven't tried using PyConcorde on Windows yet.
 If you get the library to work, please open a ticket to describe any tweaks.

 License
 -----

-PyTSP is licensed under the [Modified BSD license](COPYING).
-Note that Concorde and QSOpt are released under different licenses, and that PyTSP does not include any code from these packages.
+PyConcorde is licensed under the [Modified BSD license](COPYING).
+Note that Concorde and QSOpt are released under different licenses, and that PyConcorde does not include any code from these packages.